Margaret of Anjou, Queen of England

 Appears in: Henry VI, Part 1; Henry VI, Part 2; Henry VI, Part 3; Richard III

 Nonetheless, she is present in England in Richard III and acts as a prophetess of sorts.
-She rebukes the Yorkists for there actions that resulted in the deaths of her husband and son and warns them that terrible things will happen to them (ie. in the form of Richard III and his murderous ways).
+She rebukes the Yorkists for their actions that resulted in the deaths of her husband and son and warns them that terrible things will happen to them (i.e. in the form of Richard III and his murderous ways).
 In reality, Margaret was not only not present in England during these events, but was most certainly dead by the time Richard III ascended the throne.
 Overall, Shakespeare portrays Margaret in a fairly negative light as a woman who is unfaithful to her husband as is commanding to the point of intolerance.
-Many of the views of modern historians come from Shakespeare's portrayal of the queen.
-In the end, though, it is difficult not sympathize with someone who went from having so much, to having so little.
+Many of the views of modern historians come from Shakespeare's portrayal of the queen, though his portrayal is not completely accurate.
+For example, it seems highly unlikely that there was any love affair between Margaret and Suffolk, as the duke was old enough to be the queen's father and likely acted in more of a mentoring role.
+He did, however, stand in for the king in the proxy marriage ceremony, which is likely why Shakespeare decided to make the two romantically involved in his plays.
+If the queen had an affair with any of the king's courtiers, it likely would have been with the Duke of Somerset - another lord she was particularly close with.
+In the end though, it is difficult not sympathize with someone who went from having so much, to having so little.

 Dunn, Diana E. S. ‘Margaret (1430–1482)’, Oxford Dictionary of National Biography, Oxford University Press, 2004 [http://www.oxforddnb.com/view/article/18049, accessed 18 Jan 2010]